umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Workflow-Content-App/index.md

 - All variants for publishing in a single workflow process using the workflow applied to the default variant.
 - Each variant into a separate workflow.

-For example, you can have the German version of your content approved by groups of German speakers and the English version by English speakers group.
+For example, you can have the German version of your content approved by groups of German speakers and the English version by the English speaker's group.

 ## Configuration